team-proteus-mc/minecraft-3ds-unistore/README.md

 # minecraft-3ds-unistore
-A Unistore for installing custom content for Minecraft: New Nintendo 3DS Edition.
-For use with the Universal-Updater.
+The official Unistore for all Minecraft 3DS Community content.
+Content is added simultaneous with the website.